Skip to content

 Whether you can roll back depends on whether the schema has been updated:

-If status.schemaVersion still shows the previous version, the extension schema migration has not run yet.
-You can roll back by reverting spec.documentDBVersion to the previous value:
+If status.schemaVersion still shows the previous version, the schema migration has not run yet.
+You can safely roll back by reverting spec.documentDBVersion to any version that is ≥ status.schemaVersion:

 kubectl get documentdb my-cluster -n default -o jsonpath='{.status.schemaVersion}'

-If the schema version is unchanged, revert the spec.documentDBVersion field in your manifest and reapply:
+If the schema version is unchanged, revert spec.documentDBVersion in your manifest and reapply:

 kubectl apply -f documentdb.yaml